Trump considers DeSantis for the Pentagon with Hegseth under pressure over allegations: AP sources

 The Trump transition team didn’t immediately comment.
 The Wall Street Journal, on Tuesday night, first reported that Trump was considering DeSantis.

-“I’m doing this for the warfighters, not the warmongers.
-The Left is afraid of disrupters and change agents,” he wrote.

-He blamed the pushback on fear of him and Trump and said, “So they smear w/ fake, anonymous sources & BS stories.
-They don’t want truth.
-Our warriors never back down, & neither will I.”
+He added: “No one’s ever approached me and said, ‘Oh, you should really look at getting help.'”

-Earlier, Hegseth’s mother appeared on Fox News to address multiple allegations that have emerged in the media about Hegseth’s alcohol intoxication at work events, sexual misconduct and potential financial mismanagement.
+Earlier, Hegseth’s mother appeared on Fox News to address some of the allegations.

 Penelope Hegseth, on “Fox & Friends,” discussed her son and a 2018 email she wrote him that was obtained by The New York Times, in which she confronted him about mistreating women after he impregnated his current wife while he was married to his second wife.